 “Sell everything you own and give the money to the poor.”

 The institutions ignore this message, as most of them have a love of money, and are always asking for more.
 The Vatican has amassed so many riches that it’s now one of the wealthiest institutions in the world.
 Some Pentecostal churches have even somehow reinvented Jesus’ message to mean he wants people to be materially successful.

-Jesus told people to become like children by just believing.
+Jesus told people to be like children by just believing.
 He badmouthed the value of critical thought.
 In the past, this has suited churches that found it easier to control people who didn’t think for themselves.
-Nowadays, they usually can’t get away with preaching this, so after over fifteen hundred years of suppression of secular education, science, and medicine, some churches have refashioned Jesus into someone who wants people to get an education, discover the world, and be proactive with their health.
+Nowadays, they usually can’t get away with preaching this, so after over fifteen hundred years suppressing secular education, science, and medicine, some churches have refashioned Jesus into someone who wants people to get an education, discover the world, and be proactive with their health.

 Modern churches have turned Jesus into a good friend, yet he sometimes stated he wasn’t interested in anyone who wasn’t Jewish.
 They claim he’s there for everyone and will help one and all in times of need.
 Yet dead people can’t help anyone.

-Today’s churches claim Jesus provides the path to happiness, yet Jesus offered the kingdom of heaven to people who were poor and miserable.
+Today’s churches claim Jesus provides the path to happiness, yet Jesus offered a heavenly reward to people who were poor and miserable.

 Churches claim that the God of the Torah, the “God of wrath,” has been replaced by the Christian “God of love.”
 Yeshua, if he ever existed, was a Jew, so knew only one god; the Yahweh of the Torah.
 His puppet in the Gospels never claimed God had any such change in his personality.